KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/the_water_of_life.md

 But not just any water.

-Structured, mineralized, electrically active water.
+Structured, mineralized, electrically alive water.

 He described histamine, typically seen as a troublemaker in allergic reactions, as the body’s primary water regulator—rising when hydration was insufficient, not to attack, but to conserve.